-I knew I wanted to do something that used things that I already had and was somewhat easy.
-I also wanted to do something simple that a preschooler could help with – I didn’t want this to turn into a Mommy craft and kid watches type of project.
-The school had sent home flowers for the kids to cut out and color so that was where this idea stemmed from – see what I did there???
+I knew I wanted to do a teacher appreciation craft that used things that I already had and was somewhat easy.
+I also wanted to do something simple that a preschooler could help with – I didn’t want this to turn into a Mommy craft and kid watches project.
+The school had sent home flowers for the kids to cut out and color, so that was where this idea stemmed from – see what I did there???

 Here is what you will need:

-Card Stock – I love having this stuff on hand at home for projects.
+Card Stock – I love having this stuff at home for projects.

 Popsicle sticks – These were left over from our wedding but another good item to have on hand for projects.